The Civil War

 Act One

-Lochran appears with a guitar in front of an oversized war-torn American flag circa 1862 and begins to sing ("Brother, My Brother").
+Lochran appears with a guitar in front of an oversized, war-torn American flag, circa 1862, and begins to sing ("Brother, My Brother").
 Midway through, the flag flies away, revealing the company in tableau.
-In voiceover we hear Lincoln speak, telling us that a nation divided against itself cannot stand, and the Union must defend itself.
+In voiceover, we hear Lincoln speak, telling us that a nation divided against itself cannot stand and that the Union must defend itself.

 Two brothers step out of the tableau.
 Sam and Nathaniel Taylor.
-Through the song ("A House Divided") they disagree about which side of the argument to join, and agree to go their separate ways, neither happy with the other.
+Through the song ("A House Divided"), they disagree about which side of the argument to join and agree to go their separate ways, neither happy with the other.
 They step back into the tableau as Bill and Sarah step out, continuing to sing.
-Despite her protests, Bill tells Sarah he must honor their forefathers by defending the country they established.
-Captain Billy Pierce then steps out, claiming he will defend Virginia, his land and home against Union occupation.
-They all step back into the tableau, which is now a less harmonious version of its former self.
+Despite her protests, Bill tells Sarah that he must honor their forefathers by defending the country that they established.
+Captain Billy Pierce then steps out, claiming that he will defend Virginia, his land and home, against Union occupation.
+They all step back into the tableau, which is now a less-harmonious version of its former self.

-The soldiers burst onstage and the tableau is broken.
-Young recruits from both the North and the South shout war slogans and mock their opponents ("By the Sword/Sons of Dixie".)
-They boast of their strength and envision the glory the battle will bring them.
+The soldiers burst onstage, and the tableau is broken.
+Young recruits from both the North and the South shout war slogans and mock their opponents ("By the Sword / Sons of Dixie").
+They boast of their strength and envision the glory that the battle will bring them.

 The scene changes to a slave auction, where the Auctioneer sells off a young black man who stands, head bowed, following the Auctioneer's barked commands.
-The slaves sing of the ordeal of being sold as merchandise, separated from those they love, and of the terrible life they endured on the plantations as we are shown projections of tortured slaves.
-Frederick Douglass prays "the Lord God send/ all his wrath down upon what he knows isn't right. ("The Peculiar Institution") and the slaves trickle away, the Auctioneer shouting "sold" with each of their exits.
+The slaves sing of the ordeal of being sold as merchandise, separated from those whom they love, and of the terrible life that they endured on the plantations as we are shown projections of tortured slaves.
+Frederick Douglass prays "the Lord God send / all his wrath down upon what he knows isn't right" ("The Peculiar Institution"), and the slaves trickle away, the Auctioneer shouting, "Sold!" with each of their exits.

-Again the scene changes.
+Again, the scene changes.
 Bill's wife, Sarah, writes a letter to him from their Minnesota farm.
-She tells him how she is learning to run the farm alone, but confesses she is still "Missing You (My Bill)".
+She tells him how she is learning to run the farm alone, but confesses that she is still "Missing You (My Bill)."

-The captains of the opposing sides, Pierce and Lochran, confront their thoughts on the eve of battle. ("Judgement Day") They each pray, asking for God's mercy for sending men to their deaths in battle.
-As the sun rises, the battle begins and the brother, Nathaniel Taylor is killed.
-Lochran and Pierce think of all the letters they have written to mothers whose sons have died in battle and the faces of all the soldiers they have lost.
+The captains of the opposing sides, Pierce and Lochran, confront their thoughts on the eve of battle ("Judgment Day").
+They each pray, asking for God's mercy for sending men to their deaths in battle.
+As the sun rises, the battle begins and the brother, Nathaniel Taylor, is killed.
+Lochran and Pierce think of all of the letters that they have written to mothers whose sons have died in battle and the faces of all of the soldiers whom they have lost.

-With the battle over and the dead taken to be buried, Pierce, a captain in the Confederate Army, sings of his homeland, ("Virginia").
-He dreams of the plantation of his youth and wonders if the way of life he has known has gone forever.
+With the battle over and the dead taken to be buried, Pierce, a captain in the Confederate Army, sings of his homeland ("Virginia").
+He dreams of the plantation of his youth and wonders if the way of life that he has known has gone forever.

 Frederick Douglas steps forward and introduces himself.
-He says though others claim the nature of the conflict is to preserve the Union, he believes the abolition of slavery is the actual driving force behind the rebellion and asks if the political freedom talked about in the Declaration of Independence will be extended to Negros ("Freedom's Child").
+He says that, although others claim that the nature of the conflict is to preserve the Union, he believes that the abolition of slavery is the actual driving force behind the rebellion, asking if the political freedom discussed in the Declaration of Independence will be extended to Negros ("Freedom's Child").

-Douglas exits and a Union Captain steps forward for a montage from the front lines.
-He writes to his wife to tell her how the war has desensitized him to human casualty just before a Union Soldier writes to his mother.
-He is on the battlefield near death and wants her to tell his father that he died as a man and with honor ("Tell My Father").
-The Union Captain finishes his letter as a Confederate Captain and his soldiers step forward to confess that though they'll probably die they will proudly walk through heaven's doors in the Confederate uniform ("This Old Gray Coat").
+Douglas exits, and a Union Captain steps forward for a montage from the front lines.
+He writes to his wife to tell her how the war has desensitized him to human casualty, just before a Union Soldier writes to his mother.
+He is near death on the battlefield and wants her to tell his father that he died as a man and with honor ("Tell My Father").
+The Union Captain finishes his letter as a Confederate Captain and his soldiers step forward to confess that, although they'll probably die, they will proudly walk through heaven's doors in the Confederate uniform ("This Old Gray Coat").

 Frederick Douglas appears again, questioning how much longer "victories" in which 22,000 men are killed can go on.
 A gravedigger laments, wondering ("Father, How Long?") until he can sing freedom's song.
 Almost as if in answer, Harriet and the other slaves gather to sing about how they will soon be free ("Someday").